Wayne Odesnik

 Wayne Odesnik (born November 21, 1985) is a South African-born American retired professional left-handed tennis player, with a two-handed backhand.
 His highest singles ranking was No. 77 in 2009.

 Among his biggest upsets were a 2007 win over Ivan Ljubičić, and a 2009 win against Igor Kunitsyn.

 Odesnik won his first Futures title in 2003, and won a combined 14 singles titles in Challenger and Future ITF Men's Circuit events.
 He resides in Weston, Florida, in the United States.

 In March 2010, Odesnik pleaded guilty to importing human growth hormone into Australia, and was banned for two years by the International Tennis Federation, later reduced to one year on account of his "substantial assistance" with the Federation's anti-doping program.
-In March 2015 he was handed a 15-year ban after a second doping violation.
+In March 2015 he was handed a 15-year ban after a second doping violation after testing positive for anabolic agents and peptides.

 Early and personal life

 Odesnik and his family emigrated from South Africa to the United States when he was age 3, and he became an American citizen.
 His father, Harold, is a jeweler who owns a store in Aventura, just north of Miami, Florida, and his mother, Janice, is a former South African competitive gymnast who is now a computer coordinator.
 His grandmother, Sylvia, was a professional ice skater.